 The Winning Approach: Ventures Strategy for Growth

-A ventures mindset to innovation strategy is a proactive approach where organizations continuously explore key forces of change in the market in the context of their current and future business to identify multiple venture opportunities.
+Applying a ventures mindset to innovation strategy means that organizations proactively and continuously explore key forces of change in the market, in the context of their current and future business, to identify multiple venture opportunities.
 Through testing, iteration, and prioritization, ideal options emerge and are quickly brought to market.

-With this process, organizations have multiple opportunities at their disposal and develop criteria for advancement of the most promising and market-ready options.
-This discipline of ventures strategy – in the context of innovation – creates early awareness of latent opportunities and enables swift stakeholder alignment.
+With this approach, organizations have multiple opportunities at their disposal and develop criteria for advancement of the most promising and market-ready options.
+This application of a ventures mindset – in the context of innovation – creates early awareness of latent opportunities and enables swift stakeholder alignment.

-Because several possible market opportunities are continuously identified, a business can consistently define and launch new ventures before others do – creating a sustainable growth model with corporate ventures that create the conditions to win in a highly competitive marketplace.
+Because several possible market opportunities are continuously identified, a business can consistently define and launch new ventures before others do – and create the conditions to win in a competitive marketplace.